 - Write a poem story about a family who wouldn't take out the garbage.
 (Did it fill up the house?)

-- Brainstorm a list of words that rhyme with the word "junk" (bunk, dunk, funk, gunk, hunk, punk, sunk, chipmunk, chunk, clunk, drunk, flunk, plunk, spunk, stunk, slunk, trunk, and shrunk).
+- Brainstorm a list of words that rhyme with the word "junk" (bunk, dunk, funk, gunk, hunk, punk, sunk, chipmunk, chunk, clunk, drunk, flunk, plunk, spunk, stunk, slunk, trunk, shrunk, etc.).
 Create a class rhyming book or challenge your student to try and think of a sentence using the word junk and one of the rhymes.